IEvangelist/aspnetcore-workshop/content/4-configuration/environment-variables/_index.md

 ## <i class="far fa-hdd"></i> Environment Variables

 If you recall from earlier, Environment Variables are one possible configuration source that we implicitly map to.
-Knowing this, we're going to add the values for the `NasaSettings` that we considered to be sensitive.
+Knowing this, we're going to add the values for the `BrewerySettings` that we considered to be sensitive.
 Execute the following commands:

 ```
-setx NasaSettings__ApiKey "Pickle Chips" && setx NasaSettings__ApiSecret "s0m3sECRitV@1^*"
+setx BrewerySettings__ApiKey "Pickle Chips"
 ```

 When you're done doing this, you should have received a message stating that these values were successfully saved.